Nonrelativistic versus relativistic quantum scars in billiard systems

-On the contrary, for the GB we find good agreement with the spectral properties of the full-stadium QB, implying that its spectrum consists of four spectra associated with the mirror-symmetries with respect to the $x$ (zigzag) and $y$ (armchair) edges, which again is a feature of the nonrelativistic QB but not conform with the symmetry properties of the solutions of the Dirac equation~\refeq{DE} and thus of NBs as outlined above in the section on QBs and NBs.
+On the contrary, for the GB we find good agreement with the spectral properties of the full-stadium NRQB, that is, with those of random block-diagonal matrices consisting of four GOE blocks, implying that its spectrum consists of four spectra associated with the mirror-symmetries with respect to the $x$ (zigzag) and $y$ (armchair) edges.
+This again is a feature of the NRQB but not conform with the symmetry properties of the solutions of the Dirac equation~\refeq{DE} and thus of NBs as outlined above in the section on NRQBs and NBs.
 Due to the slight perturbation of the mirror-symmetry with respect to the $x$ axis, degeneracies are lifted, so that a complete extraction of non-generic contributions from scarred eigenstates is not possible.
-Therefore, deviations are observed in the long-range correlations, however, the nearest-neighbor spacing distribution agrees well with that of the full-stadium QB.
-To corroborate this reasoning, we in addition show in Figs.~\ref{NND} and~\ref{Delta3} (c) the spectral properties of the fully desymmetrized quarter-stadium QB (orange histogram and diamonds) and GB (green histogram and circles) after extraction of non-generic contributions and find very good agreement.
+Therefore, deviations are observed in the long-range correlations, however, the nearest-neighbor spacing distribution and its cumulant agree well with that of the full-stadium NRQB.
+To corroborate this reasoning, we in addition show in Figs.~\ref{NND}-\ref{Delta3} (c) the spectral properties of the quarter-stadium NRQB (orange histogram and diamonds) and GB (green histogram and circles) after extraction of non-generic contributions and find very good agreement.